💡 Note: Before you start creating an affiliate strategy blog post, I advise you to learn or watch related content about it.

 - The site in an application is a cloned money-making system site.

-- Content, not a fit.
+- Content is not a fit.

 - Objectionable content (adult, hate speech, weapons, violence, content that doesn’t reflect well on the brand).